palantir/godel-refreshables-plugin/README.md

 For each target type, and the types required to construct it, the plugin will generate an interface definition (and implementation) which provides typed variants of the `Current`, `Map`, and `Subscribe` methods from the `refreshable.Refreshable` interface.
-Struct types additionally have methods to access each field as a Refreshable.
+Struct types additionally have generated methods to access each field as a Refreshable.

 ### Plugin Configuration